1. Races

-The Agbedu, or simply known to outsiders as the Nomads, are a resilient people defined by constant movement.
+The Agbedu, or sometimes known to outsiders as the Nomads, are a resilient and diverse people defined by movement.
 Often misunderstood by more settled societies, the Agbedu see themselves as stewards of the land and are rooted in rich traditions and a deep respect for the world around them.
-Although their home is threatened by the new influence of foreign powers, their ideals of freedom and self-reliance remain as firm as the earth beneath their feet.
+Although their home is threatened by the new influence of foreign powers, their shared ideals of freedom and self-reliance remain as firm as the earth beneath their feet.

 Appearance and Traits

-The Agbedu are lean and wiry, their physiques being honed by a life of constant movement.
-Their skin tones vary across any and all shades of brown and golden hues, and they often adorn themselves with colorful body paints that signify their ties to their tribe.
+The Agbedu are lean and wiry, their physiques being honed by a life of movement.
+Their skin tones vary across any and all shades of brown and golden hues, and they often adorn themselves with colorful body paints that signify their ties to their tribe or kingdom.
 Their hair is black or dark brown in color, and it is often worn in decorative yet practical braids and dreadlocks or in shaved patterns and designs.
-Many tribes of Agbedu adorn themselves with various types of piercings, often using them to denote status within their tribe.
-They favor wearing light, breathable fabrics adorned with various beads and charms, representing their tribal identity and spiritual beliefs.
+Many tribes of Agbedu adorn themselves with various types of piercings, often using them to denote status within their society.
+They favor wearing light, breathable fabrics adorned with various beads and charms, representing their ancestral identity and status among their peers.
 Their eyes often hold an intensity that reflects their knowledge of the land and devotion to their people.

 The Agbedu are highly skilled survivalists, and they always seem to know how to make do with very little.
-They can cross the toughest natural obstacles with ease and have even grown tolerant of slightly toxic food sources.
+They can cross the toughest natural obstacles with ease and have grown resilient immune systems thanks to traditional elixirs and remedies.

 Origins and History